 All of these are crucial mathematical skills and a part of the learning process.

-In this article, we’ll share five effective strategies you can use at home to help your child develop number sense.
+In this article, we’ll share 9 effective activities you can try at home to help your child develop number sense.
 But first, let’s talk about what number sense actually is.

 What Is Number Sense?